 You can request a hearing on the suspension.
-The hearing will before an adminstrative law judge, who will be asked to decide several issues.
+The hearing will happen before an administrative law judge, who will decide several issues.
 Those are:

-- whether there was legitimate reason to stop
+- whether there was a legitimate reason to stop

 - whether there was a reason to believe you were intoxicated

-- whether you either refused to take a test, or took a test and failed it
+- whether you either refused to take a breathe test or took a test and failed it

-While those can be fairly easy things to prove, the burden is on DPS to do.
+While those can be fairly easy things to prove, the burden is on DPS to do that.
 We have been successful in challenging the reason for the stop, and in some cases challenging whether there really was a refusal.